xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 BGP FS for IPv6 requires a specific hardware profile.

-It will impact the overall performance of the IPv6 datapath.
-That means all IPv6 packets, handled or not by the BGP FlowSpec rules, will be treated at a maximum of 700MPPS instead of the nominal 835MPPS.
+It will impact the overall performance.
+That means all packets, handled or not by the BGP FlowSpec rules, will be treated at a maximum of 700MPPS instead of the nominal 835MPPS.

 You need to enable the following profile as described below: